Originally published by James Royal on Bankrate.com.

 5. Peer-to-peer lending

 A peer-to-peer (P2P) loan is a personal loan made between you and a borrower, facilitated through a third-party intermediary such as Prosper or LendingClub.
+Other players include Funding Circle, which targets businesses and has higher borrowing limits, and Payoff, which targets better credit risks.

 To cut that risk, you need to do two things: